zuckung/endless-sky-plugins/README.md

 <br>

 Reworks the main buttons ui on the lower right side.
-Made for the mobile version.<br>
+Made for the ANDROID version of ES.<br>

 <br>